 - Marwan Simaan, Professor and 21st Century Chair

 - Wei Sun, Assistant Professor

 - Peter Yuan, Professor and Director of MIST

 - Qun Zhou, Visiting Assistant Professor

-- Winston Schoenfeld, Associate Professor and Director
+- Winston Schoenfeld, Associate Professor and Director of PVM

 The Faculty Cluster Initiative is hiring in nine interdisciplinary areas to advance UCF’s areas of excellence and global impact.
 We’re looking for leaders to help shape collaborative research and teaching across the university.